es-progress/shell/docs/lib/db.md

 ## db-dump-full-db

-Dump full DB (data in compact form + table structures).
+Dump the full DB (data in compact form + table structures).
 This could be used for backups and migrations.

 **Usage**